zalando/PGObserver/extra_features/influxdb_adapter/README.md

 ### Local setup (for live you probably want a dedicated server)

- - Fire up the vagrant box with "vagrant up" ( requires Vagrant and Virtualbox)
+ - Fire up the vagrant box (from "vagrant_influx_grafana_box") with "vagrant up" ( requires Vagrant and Virtualbox)
- - Edit the influx_config.yaml to reflect your existing PgObserver setup
+ - Edit the influx_config.yaml to reflect your existing PgObserver setup (DB connection strings info + )
  - Start the "export_to_influxdb.py" script in daemon mode
- - Create and use your dashboards at http://0.0.0.0:8082
+ - Create and use your dashboards at http://0.0.0.0:3000

 ### Vagrant box connect details